 READ ALSO: Who keeps the ring after a broken engagement?

 The cons of returning an engagement ring to your ex are both emotional and financial.
-First, if you’re still attached to the ring and feel like keeping it, you’ve got to find a way to eliminate those emotions, maybe by purchasing yourself a replacement to wear on your right hand as a symbol of your independence and as a gift to help you get off to a new start in life.
-While it won’t erase the pain entirely, a nice piece of jewelry can serve as a good distraction and remind you that you’ve got your whole life ahead of you.
+First, if you’re still attached to the ring and feel like keeping it, you’ve got to find a way to eliminate those emotions, maybe by purchasing yourself a replacement to wear on your right hand as a symbol of your independence and new life.
+While it won’t erase the pain entirely, a nice piece of jewelry can serve as a good reminder that you’ve got your whole life ahead of you.